Youth team practices among latest to fall under governor's coronavirus directive

+A ball field at Prairie Lane Park in Omaha remains quite.
+Playgrounds and athletic fields are closed in all Omaha parks.

-Omaha Suburban Little League President Darren Obrecht kept busy doing a little field maintenance this week.
+Omaha Suburban Little League President Darren Obrecht kept busy doing a little field maintenance last week.

 He says he can’t wait until kids can get out and start playing on those baseball diamonds again.